zmanian/gaia/spec.md

 The staking module is tasked with various core staking functionality.
 Ultimately it is responsible for:

-1. Declaration of candidacy for becoming a validator
+ - Declaration of candidacy for becoming a validator
-2. Updating tendermint validating power to reflect slashible stake
+ - Updating tendermint validating power to reflect slashible stake
-3. Delegation and unbonding transactions
+ - Delegation and unbonding transactions
-4. Implementing unbonding period
+ - Implementing unbonding period
-5. Provisioning Atoms
+ - Provisioning Atoms
-6. Managing and distributing transaction fees
+ - Managing and distributing transaction fees
-7. Providing the framework for validator commission on delegators
+ - Providing the framework for validator commission on delegators

-## Types
+## Global State

 `Params` and `GlobalState` represent the global persistent state of the gaia.
 `Params` is intended to remain static whereas `GlobalState` is anticipated to